zededitor/zed/README.md

 Zed
 ======
+This is a continuation of the zed project started in 2013 by Zef Hemmel.
+The scope of this project is to continue the mission of the original authors to build the ultimate simple yet highly efficient code editor.

 Welcome to [Zed](http://zedapp.org), a code editor built using web technologies, designed to rethink some of the assumptions that underly most editors today.
 Some of the editor's core features are the features it does **not** have: